algolabra-hy/algolabra-hy.github.io/_pages/en/overview_full_course.md

 ### Schedule and Time Management
 The course [schedule]({% link _pages/en/suggested_schedule.md %}) is tight.
 Plan your time so that you can focus primarily on developing the [core]({% link _pages/en/documentation.md %}#specification-document) of your project.
 - Do not spend more time on UI development than necessary to understand how your program functions.
     - Example: If you are building a chess bot, move generation should be completed by the second week.
--
-There is little time for work that does not contribute directly to the project.
+- There is little time for work that does not contribute directly to the project.
 Avoid tasks that do not align with your specific topic.
     - Developing a 3x3 tic-tac-toe game does not help in creating a larger game, as most challenges arise in more complex boards.
     - Fine-tuning a graphical UI for pathfinding does not advance your project, as the core focus is the pathfinding algorithms.
 - Develop tests alongside your program - this is when they are most useful.
-However, the required test types depend on your topic; not all projects need performance testing.
+    - Note that the types of tests reqquired  depend on your topic; not all projects need performance testing.
 - Ask the instructor if you are unsure about something.
-However, be prepared to think about the issue first.
+    - Be prepared to think about the issue first.
 Instead of asking "What should I do now?", ask "Is developing X beneficial for my project?"

 {% include typo_instructions_en.md %}